CARE: a Benchmark Suite for the Classification and Retrieval of Enzymes: Appendix

 \subsection{Dataset Splitting Details}

 First, we sought to create test sets capturing different types of out-of-domain generalization for Task 1, EC classification (visualized in Figure \ref{fig:extrapolation}A).

-Using the results from clustering, we generated four test sets, with approximately <30\%, 30-50\%, 50-70\%, and 70-90\% sequence identity, respectively, to sequences in the training set.
+Using the results from clustering, we generated two test sets, with approximately <30\% and 30-50\% sequence identity, respectively, to sequences in the training set.
 We also only considered ECs at level 4 which had isolated clusters, in other words, an MMseqs2 cluster with only a single member.
-For every EC level 3 (X.X.X.-), we sampled a random EC at level 4 (X.X.X.X), and then randomly selected a single isolated sequence within that class to add to the test set.
+For every EC level 3 (X.X.X.-), we sampled up to three random ECs at level 4 (X.X.X.X), and then randomly selected a single isolated sequence from each class to add to the test set.
 This provided balanced test datasets across the functions at EC level 3.
 For this set, we also enforced that the sequences did not map to multiple EC numbers.
 Test sets were balanced across functions (e.g. EC number), rather than across their prevalence as protein sequences in nature, based on the idea that most synthesis planners and enzyme engineers would find more value in predictive ability across a broad range of functions.

 Next, we looked for "promiscuous" enzymes, which in this work, we define as those annotated with multiple EC numbers.
 For our promiscuous test set, we only considered using promiscuous enzymes that had a combination of ECs that occurred at least twice.
 From this set we only took a single sample from each EC combination, and finally randomly selected a single entry from those which have ECs with high surprise levels (i.e. X.X.-.-, where variation occurs at the third EC level or higher).
+From the test sets, we did not include sequences that were labeled as belonging to part of a heterogeneous multi-complex protein.

-Finally, we compiled a commonly misclassified test set from Price et al., filtered to sequences of length 100-650, and dropped test sequences that are present in our protein2EC dataset.
-The pooled set of all proteins in the test sets were removed from our training data leaving 168,682 sequence-EC pairs for training.
-As a result of the holdout process, 3 of the 4,673 EC numbers are missing from the train set, which should minimally affect performance on the test sets.
+Finally, we compiled a commonly misclassified test set from Price et al., filtered to sequences of length 100-1024, and dropped test sequences that are present in our protein2EC dataset.
+The pooled set of all proteins in the test sets were removed from our training data leaving 184,529 sequence-EC pairs for training.
+As a result of the holdout process, a few of the 4,960 EC numbers are missing from the train set, which should minimally affect performance on the test sets.